What can someone do with your phone number?

 The accidental hack

-SIM swapping is a huge security issue — with a single phone call, your number can end up in someone else’s hands.
+SIM swapping is a huge security issue.
+With a single phone call, your number can end up in someone else’s hands.
 But sometimes phone numbers change hands without anyone doing anything malicious at all.
 Have you ever received a text message from someone thinking you were someone else?
 It’s likely they’ve fallen victim to phone number ‘recycling’.

 Number recycling can lead to some awkward situations: anybody trying to contact you on that number will end up texting a stranger.
-But even worse, if your number’s new owner tries to use the number to create an account with an app or website that you’ve already linked the number to, the new owner could end up getting access to your existing account — your private information could be compromised completely by accident!
+But even worse, if your number’s new owner tries to use the number to create an account with an app or website that you’ve already linked the number to, the new owner could end up getting access to your existing account—your private information could be compromised completely by accident!

 Cell phone provider lookup: Doxxing

 So, we know SMS is old, insecure, vulnerable, and even hackable by accident.
 But it gets worse.
-There’s a very simple, very real danger to linking your online life to your phone number: phone numbers (in most countries, at least) are a concrete link between your online personas and your real-world identity.
+There’s a very real danger to linking your online life to your phone number: phone numbers (in most countries, at least) are a concrete link between your online personas and your real-world identity.

 If you’re using a service that relies on phone numbers as usernames or logins, you have to give people your phone number in order for them to contact you through that service.
 This means that people you add on these services can call you and text you.
 Worse, they can even use your phone number to figure out your real name and address through a form of Internet stalking known as doxxing.